YuDeng/Portrait-4D/README.md

 # Portrait4D and Portrait4D-v2

-### We plan to release the code of Portrait4D on April.
+### We plan to release the code of Portrait4D in April.
 Stay tuned.

 ### Project page: